jchchiu/bank_statement_converter/README.md

 - Maybe add option to specify output path.
 - Maybe refactor cli code; add more comments to code.
 - ~~Update incorrect number of transactions for converters; also add skip for empty pages just incase~~
-- Maybe add undo button for GUI
+- Maybe add undo button for GUI; add drag and drop for file and folders